-The EarlyWorks team is made up of seasoned communicators, strategists and organizers who’ve held leadership positions at large national foundations, global public relations agencies, national and state policy change campaigns and local and regional advocacy and resource organizations.
+The EarlyWorks core team includes seasoned communicators, strategists and organizers who’ve held leadership positions at large national foundations, global public relations agencies, national and state policy change campaigns and local and regional advocacy and resource organizations.
 We also draw on a vast network of creative doers, from web developers to designers to writers, to deliver what our clients need.

 Nicole is an architect of imagination.
 She designs blueprints for social change that transform the way people consider an issue or make decisions that affect the public good.
 She is relentlessly attracted to making a difference.
 And… you can count on her showing up on time.
 Early, even.

 Nicole named her third company EarlyWorks because it describes her approach to the world so well: show up early or on time, do good work, rinse and repeat.
 Every day.
 Nicole is a leader in strategic communications ranging from global affairs to block-level outreach and engagement.
 If you can do it, she’s done it.
 And she can tell you what works and how to do it even better.
 A continuous improver and perpetual optimizer, Nicole has committed over 20 years to facilitating social change through broad experiences, recently including vice president of Excellent Schools Detroit, the director of communications at the W.K.
 Kellogg Foundation and the co-founder of Cadre, where she counseled foundations and social impact organizations on program planning and development.

 Meet me there:

 Melissa can see miles ahead of a project without losing sight of every step it takes to get there.
 She’s a strategist.
 Project manager.
 And all-around doer.